oracle/oraclesolaris-contrib/OracleSolaris_OCI/02_Block_Storage/README.md

-#### c)Configure your block volume in your preferred compartment and define the appropriate volume size and backup policies
+#### 1.3 Configure your block volume in your preferred compartment and define the appropriate volume size and backup policies